They bought a $ 1 house in Italy and then hit a Covid-19

 Salvatore Catalano, Commune Mussolemy

-Miami-based artist Alvaro Solarzano is currently stranded on the southern island of Mussomeli, where he bought two cheap properties last year – one of them costing just a euro or a few dollars.
+Miami-based artist Alvaro Solarzano is currently stranded on the southern island of Mussomeli, where he bought two cheap properties last year – one for just a euro or a dollar more.

 In March he began renovating homes with his wife, son and son’s girlfriend.
 The other three returned to Miami and Solarzano was to follow them a few weeks later, but his flight was later canceled.